Physical Therapy, Doctor of

 Continuation Standards

-For a complete list of continuation standards, see the Program in Physical Therapy Student Handbook on the program's web page.
-Students must earn a C or better in all required pre-professional DPT and IPE courses and a C or better in all required professional phase courses.
+For a complete list of GPA and professional behavior continuation standards, see the Program in Physical Therapy Student Handbook on the program's web page.
+Students must earn a C or better in all required courses with a DPT, EXSC, and IPE prefix.
+Students must earn a C or better in all required ANAT courses at the 4000 level and above.
 For clinical education courses in the professional phase, an S (satisfactory) grade is required.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.